cel-esx/EGL314_TeamB/MultiPlay3.md

 ## Configuration and set up
 1. Download [MultiPlay3 Version 3.0.50.0](https://da-share.com/forum/index.php?topic=74.0)
-2. Once download, allow all preferences and options in there.
+2. Once downloaded, allow/agree all preferences and options before launching the software.
-3. Under file, click Preferences and click on the OSC Control tab.
+3. In MultiPlay, under file, click Preferences.
+Then, go to OSC Control tab.
-4. In the OSC Control tab, enable "Control (Incoming)" and change the port number to 8000 This is to allow MultiPlay to receive commands from the POC code
+4. Under OSC Control, enable "Control (Incoming)" and change the port number to 8000 This is to allow MultiPlay to receive commands from the POC code

 ## Flow Chart